 Finally, the difficulty of separating local and global ethos' of evaluation and moving away from financial incentives has been complicated still further by Obama's election as President and the role he has chosen to play as an African-American president.
 The problem here is that the heavy reliance on financial criteria in evaluation of worth is embedded in the highly individualistic ethos of American society.
-The real exception to the individualist ethos in the U.S. has been the African-American experience, where the role of history and structure in determining outcomes have been consistently recognized, particularly among African-Americans themselves, but also more widely, albeit less consistently, in the country as a whole.
+The salient exception to the individualist ethos in the U.S. has been the African-American experience, where the role of history and structure in determining outcomes have been consistently recognized, particularly among African-Americans themselves, but also more widely, albeit less consistently, in the country as a whole.
 But Obama as President (but also as candidate) has gone out of his way to deliver a message that African-Americans must take responsibility as individuals for their own fate.
 The subtext of this message, at least as read in the African-American community itself, is that one must take individual responsibility despite the fact that the structural impediments to success are much greater than those for whites, because that is the only route to a sustainable, dignified life.
-The problem is that as President, he is not speaking to the African-American community alone but to the country as a whole, and in this larger arena, the message does not carry the qualifying subtext at all.
-The individualistic message, and with it, the equation of personal and financial success, is reinforced by the spectacle of the black elite which has been so prominent in the President's social calendar, because what the members of this elite have in common with each other and with the other elites which have preceded them historically on the White House stage, is financial success.
-This too is ironic, because the black elite, probably more than any of the earlier elite groups entertained at the White House, earned their financial success in professional communities-particularly in sports and entertainment-where there are definite standards of épreuve and of grandeur which are independent of and distinct from financial success, however much in these fields as in the vocations of MIT students, the two sets of standards have come to coincide.
+The problem is that as President, he is not speaking to the African-American community alone but to the country as a whole, and in this larger arena the message does not carry the qualifying subtext at all.

 The impact of the new administration and the economic crisis which brought it to power is, however, far from over.
 In the past, a change in the tone and tenor of American politics as sudden and profound as that from Bush to Obama - the shift from Hoover to Roosevelt in the 1930's and from Eisenhower to Kennedy-Johnson in the 1960's - have been followed by a period of rising political mobilization and extra-electoral political pressure, ultimately addressed through fundamental changes not only in social policy but in economic policy as well.
 No such mobilization followed the shift from the Reagan-Bush to Clinton in the 1990's.
-But that transition was not accompanied by an economic crisis - certainly not one comparable to the Great Depression, but not comparable either to the economic malaise of the late 1950's and early 1960's.
+But that transition was not accompanied by an economic crisis, certainly not a crisis comparable to the Great Depression, but also not comparable to the economic malaise of the late 1950's and early 1960's.
 The mobilization of these earlier periods, moreover, occurred not at the moment of the electoral transition nor at the nadir of the economic crisis itself, but only in the ensuring recovery, as if it represented an expression of rage and frustration which became manifest only as the threat of unemployment and income loss began to recede.
 Thus the sit-ins and plant occupations which sparked the industrial union movement occurred in the 1935 recovery, and the Northern civil rights agitation and riots erupted in 1964 and snowballed in the economic boom which accompanied the Vietnam build-up of the late 1960's and early 1970's.
 If a comparable mobilization follows the present recovery, the Obama administration will get a second chance to articulate an alternative to neoliberalism.